moyano83/High-Performance-Spark/README.md

 ### Batch Intervals
 Spark Streaming processes each batch interval completely before starting the next one, you should set your batch interval to be high enough for the previous batch to be processed before the next one starts (starts with a high value and reduce until you find the optimal).
-In the DStream API the interval is configured on application/context level like in `new StreamingContext(sc, Seconds(1))`, for the Structured Streaming API is configured on a per-output/query.
+In the DStream API the interval is configured on application/context level like in `new StreamingContext(sc, Seconds(1))`, for the Structured Streaming API is configured on a per output/query.

 ### Data Checkpoint Intervals
 As with iterative algorithms, streaming operations can generate DAGs or query plans that are too large for the